There are many fascinating narratives in the world about so many different topics.

 What are our inner narratives?

-Are they inner truths or false?
+Are they inner truths or falsehoods?

 Until next time,